 Finally, please also refer to our Trip Activity Level Index for more information on our trips’ anticipated difficulty levels.

 Our adventures are specifically designed to accommodate both solo and group travelers.
 Trip pricing is based on double occupancy.
 For travelers who would like their own room and/or tent, each of our itineraries have an additional single supplement charge.
 If you request a roommate and we are unable to accommodate then you will receive a private room and be charged 50% of the customary single supplement charge (on most trips).

 Our planned group adventures are typically limited to 16 people*, however we average 10 guests per adventure.
 In order to provide each guest with the level of service and personal attention they expect from TEP, we maintain a maximum guest-to-guide ratio of 6 to 1 (one of the lowest in the industry).

-Small group sizes not only allow us to provide extra support throughout the trip, but also open the door to more intimate and spontaneous experiences.
-In many adventures, we also provide assistant guides, porters, cooks, and other staff to maximize your experience with TEP.
+Small group sizes not only allow us to provide extra support throughout the trip, but also open the door to more unique and spontaneous experiences.
+In several of our adventures, we also provide assistant guides, porters, cooks, and other staff to maximize your experience.

 Please note that we’re happy to accommodate groups greater than 16 on our Private Travel adventures – if that’s of interest to you, we’ll work together to tailor an adventure suitable to your needs.